 The people who like new things will embrace these new dimensions and create a more diverse stream of visual content.
 Things will definitely be a bit more interesting.

-If I were to bet, I would say that much like Pinterest we will see the taller images (portrait) getting much more love than the square or (especially) landscape photos.
+If I were to bet, I would say that much like Pinterest we will see the taller images and videos (portrait) getting much more love than the square or (especially) landscape photos.
 The reason for this is that Instagram is still a mobile network, by a long shot.

 Being a mobile dominated network this means that people’s habit of holding their phone in portrait will give the portrait images/videos a much better viewing experience.
 They will naturally cover more screen real estate garnering more attention.